titembaatar/sway.flem/docs/troubleshooting.md

 ## Windows Not Properly Configured

-**Issue:** Windows start but aren't positioned or sized correctly
+**Issue:** Windows start but aren't sized correctly

 **Solutions:**
-- Verify your size/position syntax is correct
+- Verify your size syntax is correct
 - Check if the app's window type supports the operation (some windows resist resizing)
 - Increase the delay value for slow-starting applications
 - Run with `--verbose` to check for errors during configuration